-Michael is an associate in Ogletree Deakins’ Toronto office.
-His diverse practice spans all areas of employment law, labour law, wage and hours issues, human rights, accessibility, and employee benefits and executive compensation.
-Michael also has experience with class actions, appellate litigation, and general litigation, having practiced in commercial and public law litigation at a previous firm, with an emphasis on class actions, judicial review, and international litigation.
+Michael is a partner in Ogletree Deakins’ Toronto office.
+His diverse practice spans all areas of employment law, labour law, privacy, wage and hours issues, human rights, accessibility, and employee benefits and executive compensation.
+Michael also has experience with class actions, appellate litigation, M&A/restructuring, and general litigation.
+He regularly represents employers in judicial review proceedings.

-Michael has appeared before the Court of Appeal for Ontario, the Divisional Court, the Superior Court of Justice, the Federal Court, the Ontario Labour Relations Board, the Human Rights Tribunal of Ontario and various labour arbitrators.
+Michael has appeared before the Court of Appeal for Ontario, the Divisional Court, the Superior Court of Justice, the Federal Court of Appeal, the Federal Court, the Ontario Labour Relations Board, the Human Rights Tribunal of Ontario and various labour arbitrators.
 Michael clerked at the Divisional Court.
-Michael regularly appears in Divisional Court as duty counsel as part of Pro Bono Law Ontario’s amicus project.
+For many years, he appeared in Divisional Court as duty counsel as part of Pro Bono Law Ontario’s amicus project.

 Michael was awarded the Medal in Law for highest standing in his graduating class.
 He is the only graduate of Queen’s University to receive three Dean’s Gold Scholar awards for placing first in each year of the JD program.